xybhust/stock-trading-backtester/README.md

 1. Each order is executed with certainty.
 2. The transaction price is the open price at the next period which follows the period when the signal is released.
-3. Commision fee is charged only at opening positions at a rate of 0.0015.
+3. Commision fee is charged both at opening and closing out positions at a rate of 0.0015.
 4. No transfer-out or transfer-in money.
 5. For short selling, the margin rate is 100%.
 For example, if you short a stock at $100 for 100 shares, then the cost would be $10,000.